Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L05_Creating_an_App.md

 ### Task 1 – Create a canvas app

-1. Go back to <https://make.powerapps.com> and make sure you are in the **Practice** environment.
+1. Go back to <https://make.powerapps.com> and make sure you are in your **Practice** environment.

 2. Select **Solutions** and open **Common Data Services Default Solution**.